pernalin/pernalin.github.io/_posts/2015-04-18-jekyll-hyde-pagespeed-insights.md

 {% endhighlight %}

 While this fixed the original issue (optimizing css delivery) it introduced another one.
-PageSpeed Insights does its analysis *before* the asynchronously loaded css is loaded.
-So, it reported several 'user experience' issues related to not having the CSS loaded.
+PageSpeed Insights does its analysis *before* the asynchronously loaded css is available.
+So, it reported several new 'user experience' issues .
 The issues it reported were clearly fixed in the live site, but I was after the perfect score.
-So I ended up with an ugly hack by inlining a few CSS snippets within the page template `\_includes\head .html` so that it's picked up by Pagespeed Insights.
+So I ended up with an ugly hack by inlining a few CSS snippets within the page template `\_includes\head .html` to address the new issues reported by Pagespeed Insights.

 ### Minifying CSS

-I had four CSS files that I concatanated and then minified using the [YUI Compressor](https://yui.github .io/yuicompressor/)
+I concatanated my css files in to one file and then minified it using the [YUI Compressor](https://yui.github .io/yuicompressor/)

 ### Sizing Tap Targets Appropriately